-In the circuit, I used about 1cm diameter ferrite ring and put 12 turns of each wire.
+I used about 1cm diameter ferrite ring in the circuit and put 12 turns of each wire.
 The transistor is standard NPN BC549.
 The resistor is 320Ω.
 Probably the trickiest part is making the transformer and connecting the transformer right.
 In the schematic, you can see that transformer dots are on opposite sides.
 This means that wires are connected from different ends.
 Wind eight turns of two wires together until you fill the whole core with one layer.
-Then take two wires from opposite ends and solder together.
-One remaining wire goes to transistor collector and another to base through the resistor.
-The size of ferrite rink may vary – the effect
+Then take two wires from opposite ends and solder them together.
+One remaining wire goes to the transistor collector and another to base through the resistor.
+The size of the ferrite rink may vary – the effect

 Here it is working with two series LEDs – white (~4V) and green (~2V):

 As you can see no problem to drive two LEDs in series.
-Also tried to attach three LEDs – they worked, but intensity dropped drastically.
+I also tried to attach three LEDs – they worked, but the intensity dropped drastically.
 Probably adding wire turns to secondary (L2) coil would be able to deal with this.

 Waveforms of real Joule thief circuit